paldhous/ucb/2015/dataviz/md_raw/class5.md

 SELECT state, SUM(total) AS expert_total
 FROM pfizer
 GROUP BY state, category
-HAVING category LIKE 'Expert%'
+HAVING category LIKE 'Expert%' AND expert_total >= 250000
 ORDER BY expert_total DESC;
 ```
-After a `GROUP BY` clause, `HAVING` does the same filtering job as `WHERE` does in a simple filtering query; note that fields that appear in the `HAVING` clause must also appear under `GROUP BY`.
+`HAVING` does the same filtering job as `WHERE` does in a simple filtering query, but [is necessary](https://en.wikipedia.org/wiki/Having_%28SQL%29) if any of the values being filtered is an aggregated variable, like `expert_total` in this case.
+Try the same query using `WHERE` to verify this.

 We can also aggregate data by more than one field at a time.
 For example, this query calculates the total payments by state and by category: